Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 **Question #4: Plot the GDP for all of the countries.
 Use ggplot2 to color your plot by Income Group.**

 - The Gross Domestic Product vs Income Group scatter plot is generated from the below code block.
-One observation drawn from this scatter plot is that the within group standard deviation is the greatest for the lower middle income and upper middle income groups.
+One observation drawn from the scatter plot (top) or the box  plot (bottom) is that the within group standard deviation is the greatest for the lower middle income and upper middle income groups.
+Furthermore, the interquartile range for the low income group is the smallest.

 **Scatter Plot**